Fire and rescue services

 More information:

-Internet scams may be in the form of romance, friendship, business or job offers.
-These scams usually start in internet dating sites or chat rooms.
+Internet scams may present to you as romances, friendships, or business and employment opportunities.
+These scams usually start via internet dating sites or chat rooms.

 Criminals might: